TheLastCicada/Engineering-Best-Practices/_includes/markdown/Systems.md

 * [HAProxy](http://www.haproxy.org/) - focused load balancer software with powerful options
 * [LVS](http://www.linuxvirtualserver.org/whatis.html) - Simple load balancing with very little overhead

-As 10up uses Nginx as our main webserver software, we also prefer to use it as our load balancing solution as it makes it easier to become an expert in one piece of software rather than learning many.
+As 10up uses Nginx as our main webserver software, we also prefer to use it as our load balancing solution for the sake of simplicity.